Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Simulation Results

 \subsubsection{Treatment of the absorbing state}

-The last state, i.e. default, is an absorbing state.
+The state of default is an absorbing state.
 Therefore, if we follow a given population of corporates, all of the corporates will default at some date, and the number of still alive corporates (the so-called Population-at-Risk (PaR)) will diminish.
 Theoretically, the process of observed ratings is asymptotically stationary with a stationary distribution equal to a point mass on default.
-Hence, the regulatory conditions for the convergence and asymptotic normality of the maximum composite likelihood estimators are not satisfied.
-This difficulty can be (partly) solved in two alternative ways.

-\begin{description} \item[i)] There is currently a change of regulation known as the resolution step.
-The idea is to assist the very risky firms before they enter into default.
-Loosely speaking, in the risky grade $7$, the supervisory authority can partly take control of the firm and monitor its restructuring and its debt renegotiation to avoid default, when default is due to transitory difficulties.
-This reduces the probability of default, while avoiding this probability being equal to zero.
-We do not incorporate the resolution step in our modelling, as that would require a modelling of the supervisory authority behaviour.

-\item[ii)] The second approach assumes that newly created corporates offset the corporates entering into default, thus ensuring a PaR of constant size.
+This difficulty is solved by assuming that newly created corporates offset the corporates entering into default, thus ensuring a PaR of constant size.
 This corresponds to the model with equal birth and death rates used in epidemiological studies (see e.g. \citet{HLM2014}).
 As at the time of new firms arrival their rating are high, we replace the last row of the migration matrix at the individual level,

 corresponding to a standard absorbing state, by the row of assignment of new entries at the population level,